Tigray forces seize regional capital, say Ethiopian-led troops are on the run | Law-Order

 The United States said atrocities should end immediately and warned Ethiopia and Eritrea that Washington would be watching closely.
 "We will not stand by in the face of the horrors in Tigray," said Robert Godec, acting assistant secretary of state for the State Department's Bureau of African Affairs.

-FAMINE AND RIGHTS ABUSES Ethiopia is awaiting results of national and regional parliamentary elections held on June 21.
-Voting was only held in three of the nation’s ten regions due to insecurity and logistical problems.

-No voting was held in Tigray where the TPLF, an ethnically based political party that dominated Ethiopia's national politics for nearly three decades, has been battling the central government since early November.
-It made major territorial gains in the past week.
-The fighting has been punctuated by reports of brutal gang-rapes and mass killings of civilians.
-At least 12 aid workers have been killed.

-At least 350,000 people are facing famine and 5 million others need immediate food aid, the United Nations has said - the worst global food crisis in a decade.
 Last week, an Ethiopian military airstrike on a crowded market killed at least 64 people and wounded 180 other people.
 Doctors said women and children were among the dead and wounded and that Ethiopian troops prevented ambulances from reaching the scene for more than a day.
 The military said all the victims were combatants.
-(Maggie Fick was reporting from Nairobi; additional reporting by Dawit Endeshaw in Addis Ababa; writing by Katharine Houreld; editing by Catherine Evans and Philippa Fletcher)
+(Maggie Fick was reporting from Nairobi; additional reporting by Dawit Endeshaw in Addis Ababa; writing by Katharine Houreld; editing by Catherine Evans, Philippa Fletcher, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)